Hi! The English site is only a beta for now and still has many errors (especially in names and locations).

 Schedule a phone call and we will find out together which service works best for you.

 When we call you, there are a few questions you will need to answer.
-Then we will find the right counselor for you and schedule a time to meet and talk.
+We will find a suitable counselor for you and schedule a time to meet and talk.

-You will meet with a counselor, and together you will explore what services may be right for you, and what the next steps are.
-Sometimes you have to meet more than once.
+You will meet with a counselor to discuss what services could be right for you and what the next steps are.
+Sometimes more than one meeting is needed.

 The counselor will be of support and will help you apply for services and resolve any issues.
-Please do not hesitate to call the counselor if you need any assistance.
+Do not hesitate to call the counselor if you need assistance.

 To be eligible for support services, parents and children must meet the following criteria: